 Ron Johnson, Apple’s Senior VP of Retail, gave a brief presentation to kick off the event, and he dropped several very interesting tidbits about Apple’s retail operations as a whole.

 The item I found the most interesting was that roughly half of the Macs Apple sells at the Apple Store go to first-time Mac buyers.
 Apple still contends that the Apple Stores are a long-term strategy to attract Windows users to the Mac side, and apparently it’s having at least some success.
 Think about it: the existence of Apple Stores keeps Apple in the minds of people who might otherwise write the company’s computers off as being irrelevant in a Windows-centric world.
 The presence of all those related products, both software and peripherals, proves that the general perception that there are no Mac products is also wrong.
-And the crowds inside the story disprove the lie that simply
+And the crowds inside the story disprove the lie that simply everyone uses a PC.

 Once you’ve broken through those attitudes, buying a Mac for the first time becomes a lot less scary.
 And when you throw in that the Apple Store employees will configure your new computer and other peripherals for you before you leave the store, it’s a done deal.